 Congratulations to Susan Finegan, winner of the 2013 Pro Bono Award!

-Young Lawyers' Committee 2014 Annual Outstanding Young Lawyer Award - Sponsored by Nominations closed for 2014.
+Young Lawyers' Committee Annual Outstanding Young Lawyer Award - 2016 nominations are now open

 The IBA Young Lawyers’ Committee, in recognition of William Reece JR, annually present an award to a young lawyer who has shown not only excellence in their work and achievements in their career to date, but also a commitment to professional and ethical standards.
 Nominees will be considered on the following criteria: